User Guide: OONI Probe Mobile App

 - Your OONI Probe data usage.

 Step 1.
-If you would like to delete your OONI Probe test results (for example, to save up on storage), tap on the deletion icon in the top right corner.
+If you would like to delete your OONI Probe test results (for example, to save up on storage), tap on the Settings button at the bottom of the screen.

-Upon tapping on the deletion icon, you will see the following pop-up:
+Upon tapping Clear, you will see the following pop-up:

 Websites